PGPerfFarm/pgperffarm_server/report.md

 The current application has been built on Python and its module Django, but is missing some features:

+* Client cannot upload results to the website;
 * Authentication/authorization tied into the community infrastructure;
 * Associating test systems with users to upload results to the REST API;
 * Checking if a mapping with the same name already exists (`runner.py`);